ronamarg/squash/lib/services/README.md

 # Flutter Services - API Integration Guide

+For overall environment and branching workflow see `../../README-DEV.md`.
+This file focuses only on Dart ↔ ML API interaction.

 ## Overview

 The Flutter app communicates with Python ML models through REST APIs.
 The directory reorganization does NOT affect the app since it only changed Python file locations, not API endpoints.